-BREAKFAST ON THE FARM– 4-H Youth participate with Breakfast on the Farm as a community service event.
+BREAKFAST ON THE FARM– 4-H Youth participate at the Dairy Promotion event, Breakfast on the Farm, as a community service event.

 COUNTY FAIR – The Ozaukee County Fair is a great opportunity for 4-H members to display or exhibit the results of their year’s project work.
 The fair is a community activity, where people can see what 4-H members learn and make during the year.
 Exhibits are judged by the “face to face,” conference or Danish system, with ribbons awarded and premiums paid.
 Special “outstanding” ribbons are given to a select number of exhibits; some are chosen for State Fair exhibition in the year following the County.
 4-H members also participate in a variety of activities, demonstrations, sales/auctions, activity stations, and much more!
 The 4-H Food Stand is run by 4-H families during the fair; this is a county-wide 4-H fundraiser to support the program throughout the year.